Juan-Jones/ramem/exampleSite/content/start.md

 ### Subscribe

 Subscribe to our blog and join thousands of entrepreneurs who receive the latest updates and posts.
 It does not cost a dime to subscribe, and you can unsubscribe at any time.
-We guarantee we will not load your email with spam.
+Subscriptions are handled with care and respect for privacy.
+In other words, your email will not be loaded with spam!

 #### How to Stay Connected

-We are active on social media.
+Find valuable insights and announcements shared across social media.
 You can connect with us on Facebook, Twitter and LinkedIn.